NEW 📗Story: Garbage Bag

 The native Lucayans have lived on the Curateo islands for hundreds of years, but the population there was almost entirely enslaved in the 16th Century and removed to industries throughout Lucaya.
 The islands remained abandoned until they began to receive settlers in the late 18th Century during the American Revolution.
 Thousands of British Loyalists fled to the islands, and made failed attempts to establish cotton and coffee plantations there.
 Slavery was abolished shortly after, and as the Loyalists returned to the UK their estates were left to former African slaves, whose descendants make up most of the population there today.
 Some Lucayans have since returned to Curateo, but much of the disapora remains scattered across the rest of the archipelago.

 Most of the islands are small and undeveloped, and their economies are mostly municipal – meaning smallholdings, minor agriculture, fishing and the civil service.
-Young or ambitious Curateans typically relocate elsewhere in Lucaya to pursue higher education.
+Young or ambitious Curateans typically relocate elsewhere in Commonwealth Lucaya to pursue higher education.
 In typical Lucayan fashion, life on Curateo is easy and the weather is good, and Cureateans spend most afternoons eating together in communal dinners called catchups or playing sport.
 Cricket is especially popular.

 A rail line connects the length of Greater Curateo with Little Curateo, but the rest of its islets are invariably unpaved and undeveloped.
 Many locals own wooden boats with simple outboard motors they use to get around.
 Many Curateans work and study in the neighbouring republic of Yuma.
 Ferries leave from George Town each day for Yuma and Nema.